steven-mathew/articulat3-mirror/README.md

 📢 _A clear call-to-action to create new 3D content using an input text box to enter the prompt_

   With this feature, users will be able to type in a prompt that describes the kind of 3D graphic they desire.
 Entering that prompt will immediately start the generation process and present to the user the finalized 3D graphic once the process completes.

 🖼️ _A searchable gallery featuring previously generated objects_

   With this feature, users will be able to browse through all previously generated 3D objects by any previous user on the web application.
 This gallery is also searchable, allowing users to narrow down their search to be more personalized to their needs and only view items that are similar to their search input.

+> [!NOTE]
+> For now, the gallery only features mock objects.
+By D4/5, it will feature newly generated objects.

 📁 _An interactable panel of 3D objects and an option to export the image and object​ files_

   With this feature, users will be able to click on any 3D object (either generated from Key Feature 1 or a previously generated object from Key Feature 2) and play around with an interactable panel of the specific object.
 They will also be able to export the clicked object's thumbnail image (.png), model file (.obj), material file (.mtl), or texture file (.jpeg) depending on their needs.

 ## Instructions
 <!-- >* Clear instructions for how to use the application from the end-user's perspective
  >* How do you access it?
 For example: Are accounts pre-created or does a user register?
 Where do you start? etc.
  >* Provide clear steps for using each feature described in the previous section.
  >* This section is critical to testing your application and must be done carefully and thoughtfully. -->